Quantinar: a blockchain p2p ecosystem for honest scientific research

+Since contributions such as review or order are not at the source of Qr’s value, the Personalized PageRank (PPR) is used by defining $s$ as $s = (s_0, 0, \ldots, 0) = (1, 0, \ldots, 0)$ where $s_0$ is a \textit{seed} node that corresponds to Qr itself or \href{https://quantinar.com/}{quantinar.com} homepage from the point of view of the random surfer model.
+In that case, it can easily be observed that for any node $v_i$, its PPR, $pr(v_i)$, is equal to the success probability that a random walk starting at $s_0$ and independently terminating at each time step with probability $\alpha$, hits $v_i$ just before termination \citep{doi:10.1080/15427951.2013.802752}.
+The PPR gives a contextualized ranking of Qr's contributions with respect to Qr's homepage.

-Moreover, in order to ensure that new contributors do not suffer from a strong "newcomer effect" having their score undervalued because of "old-timer" score domination, we propose to use the latest CredRank algorithm from SourceCred to evaluate the scores on a discretized historical graph as it is represented in Figure \ref{fig:contrigraph_temp}.
+Alas, the contribution graph defined above does allow us to study the PPR scores over time, in particular, the inertia of the score is not easily available.
+To overcome that issue, we propose to use the latest CredRank algorithm from SourceCred to evaluate the scores on a discretized historical graph as it is represented in Figure \ref{fig:contrigraph_temp}.